my-Zhong/EasyNCO-doc/source/getting_started/installation.md

 We recommend using **PyTorch 2.x** for better GPU memory utilization and training (testing) acceleration.

-Please configure the Python environment according to the following steps.
+Please configure the Python environment according to the following steps:
-Please install `torch` first, then install the other dependent packages, finally install `torch-geomatic`.
+Install `torch` first, then install the other dependent packages, finally install `torch-geomatic`.

-1. install `torch`
+## 1. Install `torch`

-The torch version we have installed is 2.0.1, the official instructions to install torch 2.0.1 are as follows:
+The torch version we have installed is 2.0.1, the official instructions to install **torch 2.0.1** are as follows:
 ```python
 pip install torch==2.0.1 torchvision==0.15.2 torchaudio==2.0.2
 ```

-2. install other dependent packages
+## 2. Install other dependent packages

-Then you can install them using the following command
+You can simply install other dependent packages using the following command
 ```python
 pip install -r requirements.txt
 ```